-Pearl Jamโs “Alive,” released as a single in 1991 from their debut album Ten, is one of the bandโs most powerful early tracks.
-At first listen, it sounds like a cry of survival.
-But the songโs meaning runs much deeper.
-Itโs a painful story about identity, loss, and a twisted form of love that leaves the main character confused, haunted, and, in the end, burdened by simply still being here.
+Pearl Jam‘s “Alive” sounds like a cry of survival, but the song’s meaning runs much deeper.
+It’s a painful story about identity, loss, and a twisted form of love that leaves the main character confused, haunted, and, in the end, burdened by simply still being here.

 This article breaks down “Alive” section by section.